kerstin-w/Travel-Africa/README.md

 <br>

 - Users who are not logged in can see all information on a post.
-- Users who are not logged in can the see the number of likes, but cannot interact with it.
+- Users who are not logged in can see the number of likes, but cannot interact with it.
-- Users who are not logged in can only read comments but not write a comment.
+- Users who are not logged in can only read comments but not write them.

 <br>